Nauhaus-Lab/visual-stimulus-controller/README.md

 # visual-stimulus-controller
-This code sends commands over udp to a computer that presents visual stimuli (see visual-stimulus-generator repo).
+This code sends commands over udp to a computer that presents visual stimuli (see /visual-stimulus-generator/ ).
 It also aligns experimental information (e.g. file names) with local widefield, local ephys, or remote 2photon acquisition.
 Visual stimulus parameters are configured using MATLAB GUI in this folder.
 It is used on a Windows 10 machine with MATLAB 2021.

 Install: